-It is likely that the individual mentioned Nikodemos of Leukonoion (Athenian Onomasticon s.v.
-(53)) was representing the group in the legal proceedings.
+It is likely that an unknown individual was representing the group in the legal proceedings.

-XI INTERACTION
+XI.
+INTERACTION

 i.
 Local interaction

 The association was involved in a legal dispute, of an uncertain nature (graphe apostasiou or any other dispute?), with a non-citizen (metic, freedman or freedwoman).
 The outcome of the trial was favourable for the individual.